We believe that everybody should have access to content that informs, inspires and empowers.

 Native African systems and customs derive from African society, and not from foreign influence.
 We use an ethno-relative approach, demonstrating a core understanding of African values and norms that for the foundation of an issue.
 An objective and positive view facilitates discussion of sensitive topics.
 Our readers are encouraged to discuss and develop their own views, which varies depending on the context and their cultural background.
 Our content takes our audience’s circumstances into account and has the potential of saving lives.
 With the appropriate language and arguments, we ensure that our reading material is accessible to all.

-R:Ed not only provides people access to information, we motivate them to learn.
-We publish articles that highlight the benefits of learning, all in an African context.
-We believe the most efficient teaching tool is inspiring others to learn.
+Right for Education not only provides people access to information, we seek to motivate people to make the information their own and to take it further in discussion within their communities and across country borders .
+We publish articles that highlight the benefits of learning and exchanging ideas, all in an African context.

 Right For Education is unique.
 It is a community of millions of people across over 35 countries in Sub-Saharan Africa, all reading, commenting and debating complex African issues.
 Right For Education is completely bilingual in French and English, breaking down the barriers of entry for the entire continent.